Skip to content

 • A way to reuse NixOS module logic for services on machines that are otherwise outside your Nix host inventory.

-• A clean path for bundling timers, services, and their installation flow together.
+• A clean path for bundling timers, services, config payloads, and installation policy together.

 What It Produces